-Designed for teachers pursuing a second graduate level special education endorsement after successful completion of the Instructional Strategist I: K-8 or 5-12 Internship through Morningside College.
+Designed for teachers pursuing a second graduate level special education endorsement after successful completion of the Instructional Strategist I: K-8 or 5-12 Internship through Morningside University.
 While working directly with students identified with severe/profound intellectual disabilities in special education/ general education settings; the teacher will plan, implement and evaluate appropriate instruction.
 Application of Alternative Assessment is required.
 Research reviews of current issues, theories and practices will be conducted.
 Additional instructional contact with students identified with severe/profound disabilities at an alternate grade level is required.
 The internship experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.

-SPED 543 Advanced Internship: Instructional Strategist II: BD/LD K-12 disorders; the teacher will plan, implement and evaluate appropriate instruction.
+Designed for teachers pursuing a second graduate level special education endorsement after successful completion of the Instructional Strategist I: K-8 or 5-12 Internship through Morningside University.
+While working directly with students identified with severe/profound learning disabilities and/or behavioral disorders: the teacher will plan, implement and evaluate appropriate instruction.
 Research reviews of current issues, theories and practices will be conducted.
 Additional instructional contact with students identified with severe/profound disabilities at an alternate grade level is required.
 The internship experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.